UK Defense Secretary Gavin Williamson fired over Huawei leak

 "It is vital that I have full confidence in the members of my Cabinet and of the National Security Council.
 The gravity of this issue alone, and its ramifications for the operation of the NSC and the UK's national interest, warrants the serious steps we have taken, and an equally serious response."

+Opposition Labour deputy leader Tom Watson said the former Defense Secretary "should be prosecuted under the Official Secrets Act" and "should forgo his ministerial severance pay," according to Britain's Press Association news agency.

+Liberal Democrat leader Vince Cable also argued that Williamson should be referred to London's Metropolitan Police "for a thorough criminal investigation," PA added.

 May announced later on Wednesday that Minister for Women and Equalities Penny Mordaunt would replace Williamson.
+She will be the country's first female defense secretary.